 Justin Trudeau and Chrystia Freeland’s $4.5 billion vote buying measures include:

-- Double the Goods and Services Tax Credit (GSTC) for six months
+- Increase the Goods and Services Tax Credit

 - Dental Benefit to children under 12 who do not have access to dental insurance